Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 ### Comparing DE genes between cell lines.

 This study looked at p53 responses across 4 cell lines: SJSA, MCF7, HCT116, and HCT116 with p53 KO.
-Let’s see how consistent the p53 response is across these cells lines.
-We’ll do this by making two types of graphs.
+Let's see how consistent the p53 response is across these cells lines.
+We'll do this by making two types of graphs.

 1. A venn diagram, as we did above.
 2. A heatmap of differential expression.

-**First**, load in the data from *"day9/data/deseq_output/"* folder.
+**First**, load in the data from `day9/data/deseq_output/` folder.

 ``` r
 # ---- READ IN DATA